FactomProject/FactomDocs/Identity.md

 ### Add New Matryoshka Hash

 Factom gets a set of randomness from a series of revealed SHA256 hash preimages.
 To enforce these to be hash preimages, the last hash in a long hash chain is published.
 A server will reveal sequential preimages, which are called Matryoshka hashes or M-hashes.
 This message publishes the outermost hash, which is placed in the Admin block when the server is promoted.
+Factom doesn't use this in M2 or on the launch of M3, although these are present in the blockchain.

 The new M-hash message has the same timing and priority level rules at the block signing key message.